bustavo/carelink_notificator/README.md

 ```

 That's it!
 Next time you unplug the Carelink USB, the Raspberry Pi will shutdown, just remember to wait a couple of seconds before disconnecting ( The PWR led stays on ).

+— I added a piezo-buzzer to the Raspberry Pi so that it can alert me with sound if there is no internet connection in case it is needed.
+If you are interested on knowing how I did this, contact me, I will be happy to help :)